Harleston Medical Practice: Patient Guide to Appointments

 Please remember, we do NOT offer a "walk in" service.
 You must have an appointment to be seen.

-If you have an urgent problem that needs to be seen on the same day we can offer you an urgent appointment with a GP.
-In these circumstances it is not possible to specify a particular clinician.
+If you have an urgent problem that needs to be seen on the same day we can offer you an urgent appointment with the duty GP.
+The duty GP will initially telephone you to discuss the problem.
+For duty appointments it is not to specify a particular clinician.

 An urgent same day appointment is only for your most urgent medical need and it is not possible to discuss routine matters during an urgent same day appointment.
-When booking an urgent same day appointment you will be asked to provide a brief explanation of your symptoms.
+When requesting a duty appointment you will be asked to provide a brief explanation of your symptoms.
 This is to ensure that the duty clinician can identify if there are patients with potentially critical conditions waiting to be seen.

 Please be prepared to wait to see the GP.
 The On –Call clinicians must prioritise their list should a patient with potentially critical condition present.
 The On-call GP may also be called out on an urgent visit and you must be prepared to wait for their return.

 The following are not "urgent": medical certificates; travel vaccinations; discussion of test results unless called by the doctor; medical reports for insurance, banks and employers; requests for letters or completion of forms; etc.

 We understand that you might be anxious about something that proves not to be "urgent" after all.
 This is reasonable and we will have been pleased to reassure you.
 However, should patients abuse this “urgent” appointment system we may be forced to reconsider this provision.